-The learning experience at the ACAIN course will not stop once outside the lecture hall.
+The learning experience at the ACAIN course will not stop once outside the lecture halls.
 The leisure time will not only represent a golden and crucial opportunity for extensive discussions with outstanding Faculties and excellent scientific networking interactions with colleagues, but also a rare opportunity to experience this retreat-like atmosphere in one of the most beautiful places on Earth.
 Hence the added value of the ACAIN course in Grasmere will be the unique opportunity of a full immersion into the local traditions, arts, beers, and food making it an unforgettable experience of a lifetime.

 During participants’ stay there will be ample time to arrange activities: should participants desire to engage in activities before the ACAIN course.